thisisbbc/nicotine-plus-leech-nomore/README.md

-# nicotine-plus-leech-nomore
+# Nicotine+ - Leech No More (Plugin)
-Simple plugin for Nicotine+ based on the Leech Detector plugin with added features.
+The Leech No More plugin is based on Leech Detector and adds an option to ban users that share zero file (aka 'Turboleechers').

 Improvements to be made in future versions:
 - [ ] Fix the buddy detection return